cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 }
 ```

 To be less verbose and avoid repeating ourselves in all classes we want to perform logging, we can use [Lombok][lombok].
 It provides the [`@Slf4j`][lombok.slf4j] annotation for generating the logger field for us.
-The class shown above is is equivalent to the class show below:
+The class shown above is is equivalent to the class shown below:

 ```java
 @Slf4j